matrix-org/matrix-spec/content/client-server-api/modules/secrets.md

 Clients that want to present a simplified interface to users by not supporting multiple keys should use the default key if one is specified.
-If no default key is specified, the client may behave as if there is no key is present at all.
+If no default key is specified, the client may behave as if no key is present at all.
 When such a client creates a key, it should mark that key as being the default key.